Connecting Your Zendesk Instance

 What You'll Need

-- Zendesk admin access — you need permission to create OAuth clients
+- Zendesk admin access -- you need permission to approve Zendesk's OAuth consent screen for your account

 - A Configly account — sign up at go.configly.app